phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 1893531
+#Number of Trump Tweets: 1894114
-#Number of Cruz Tweets: 801091
-#Number of Clinton Tweets: 529434
+#Number of Clinton Tweets: 529632
-#Number of Rubio Tweets: 484953
+#Number of Rubio Tweets: 485107
 #Number of Jeb!
-Tweets: 418071
+Tweets: 418259
-#Total Number of Tweets: 384464
-#Number of Sanders Tweets: 302976
+#Number of Sanders Tweets: 303118
-#Number of Carson Tweets: 149214
+#Number of Carson Tweets: 149235
-#Number of Kasich Tweets: 134081
+#Number of Kasich Tweets: 134100
+#Total Number of Tweets:
+#Number of Cruz Tweets:
 #Current Stream Started at Sun Feb 14 17:43:35 MST
 ---
 ---